- Burning Season Closed (outdoor appliances permitted) – reopens November 7, 2019

 All Halloween bonfires and fireworks require a permit from the Fire Department

 - Outdoor wood burning fire appliances are approved when used specifically for cooking and quiet enjoyment, not burning yard or household debris (until the provincial fire ban is in effect)

-- Propane or natural gas fueled appliances specifically designed as outdoor heaters, provided the appliance is CSA (Canadian Standards Association) certified.
+- Propane or natural gas fueled appliances specifically designed as outdoor heaters, provided the appliance is CSA (Canadian Standards Association) certified (no permits required)

 Dean Park Outdoor Burning Restriction

 No burning is allowed in the Dean Park area located west of East Saanich Road, south of Forest Park Drive (both sides, including Texada Terrace) to the southern border of the District with the exception of outdoor appliances.

 We may issue a Special Open Air Burning Permit to allow for Halloween, Ceremonies, Education and other occasions at the discretion of the Fire Department.

 North Saanich Fire Hall #1, 986 Wain Road

 Voluntary No Burning Days

 The Ministry of Environment posts air quality information every day.
 If there is a poor venting index, please voluntarily curtail your outdoor burning.

 If you have any questions regarding outdoor burning, please visit or contact the Fire Hall.